MrOiseau/advanced_ml/README.md

 1. **`indexing.py`**: Handles PDF document ingestion and indexing into ChromaDB.
 It processes documents into chunks, generates vector embeddings, and stores them in the database for efficient retrieval.
 2. **`querying.py`**: Manages query processing, query rewriting, document retrieval, reranking, and summarization.
 It uses vector embeddings to retrieve documents and applies query expansion and reranking for better results.
+3. **`chunker_advanced.py`**: Implements semantic text chunking using sentence embeddings and k-means clustering for more intelligent document splitting.
+4. **`rag_evaluation.py`**: Provides comprehensive evaluation metrics (ROUGE, BLEU, F1, semantic similarity) and visualization of system performance.
-3. **`utils.py`**: Contains utility functions for logging and generating a deduplicated evaluation dataset.
+5. **`utils.py`**: Contains utility functions for logging and generating a deduplicated evaluation dataset.

 ### Frontend